Placement

 IB SL Mathematics: analysis and approaches

-An “A” in calculus includes a grade of A- or above as final grade (if no final grade, then 2nd semester grade) in a high school calculus class.
+An “A” in calculus includes a grade of A- or above in a yearlong high school calculus class.
 This does not have to be AP calculus, but it should cover all standard topics in differential calculus.
 A “B” includes a B- or above.

-A precalculus class should be a class intended as the final prerequisite class before calculus.
+A precalculus class should be a yearlong class intended as the final prerequisite class before calculus.

 If you do not know if you need one of these math courses or which math course you need to enroll in, review the web pages of your major or program, check your Student Portal, or consult with your Orientation Academic Advisor.
 Please email PlacementTest@luc.edu with any other questions.